inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/203-the-basics-of-qgis.rst

 The coordinates of this map are the same type of coordinates that are recorded by GPS devices.
-The status bar show shows the longitude and latitude of your mouse cursor.
+The status bar shows the longitude and latitude of your mouse cursor.

-This may not all be clear right now, but as you progress in your knowledge of GIS is will make more and more sense.
+This may not all be clear right now, but as you progress in your knowledge of GIS, this will make more and more sense.

 ..  _adding-vector-layer: